jmimu/FITD/AITD_PakEdit/README.md

 TODO
 ----
+  * crash with bus error when loading listbod2.pak
   * what is the link between scezone meta and step sample?
   * why is camera export working whithout room coordinates?
   * import floor's cameras